Riley Jackson

-Riley Francis Jackson (born December 2, 2005) is an American professional soccer player who plays as a midfielder for the North Carolina Courage of the National Women's Soccer League (NWSL).
-She was named the Gatorade National Player of the Year in 2022 before signing with the Courage at age 17 in 2023.
-She represented the United States at the under-17 and under-20 level, helping win bronze at the 2024 FIFA U-20 Women's World Cup.
+Riley Francis Jackson (born December 2, 2005) is an American professional soccer player who plays as a midfielder for the North Carolina Courage of the National Women's Soccer League (NWSL) and the United States national team.
+She was named the Gatorade National Player of the Year in 2022 and signed with the Courage at age 17 in 2023.

+Jackson represented the United States at the under-17, under-20, and under-23 levels, winning bronze at the 2024 FIFA U-20 Women's World Cup, before making her senior debut in 2026.

 Early life

 Jackson grew up in Roswell, Georgia.
-She began playing soccer with hometown club Roswell Soccer Club, where her father coached her team.
-After ten years, she joined ECNL club Concorde Fire, playing up an age group.
-She was named the ECNL Southeast Conference Player of the Year in 2021 and then the ECNL National Player of the Year in 2022 after helping lead the Fire to the ECNL under-18/19 national title.
-She played high school soccer for Blessed Trinity Catholic High School in Roswell, recording 36 goals and 48 assists in her high school career.
-She was named the Gatorade National Player of the Year as a sophomore in 2022 after scoring 14 goals and 18 assists while leading Roswell to a 19–2–1 record and the GHSA Class 5A state semifinals.
+She began playing soccer with local club Roswell Santos SC, where her father coached her team.
+After ten years there, she joined ECNL club Concorde Fire, playing up an age group.
+She was named the ECNL Southeast Conference Player of the Year in 2021.
+In 2022, she was named the ECNL National Player of the Year after leading the Fire to the ECNL under-18/19 national title.

+Jackson played high school soccer for Blessed Trinity Catholic High School in Roswell, totaling 36 goals and 48 assists.
+She was named the Gatorade National Player of the Year as a sophomore in 2022 after scoring 14 goals with 18 assists and leading Blessed Trinity to a 19–2–1 record and the GHSA Class 5A state semifinals.
 She committed to play college soccer for Duke during her junior year.
+TopDrawerSoccer ranked her as the fourth-best prospect in the 2024 class.